Anujsharma002/Welcome2Opensource_contribution/Instruction.md

 5.replace 31 line this <sub><b>Anuj sharma</b></sub> with <sub><b>< your name ></b></sub>.

-I will merge the pull request .
+I will merge the pull request.